siddhantmittal7/Mitbits_Cryptocurrency/README.md

 # Mitbits Cryptocurrency
-A new implementation of blockchain to create a new cryptocurrency of lower threshold
+A implementation of blockchain to create a new cryptocurrency of lower threshold